 The Authority entered into a project development agreement with the City of Newport News on March 25, 2008 for long-term water supply.
 Under the agreement, JCSA has the right to a minimum of 4 million gallons of potable water capacity per day per calendar year for future water demands.
 The initial term of this agreement ends on January 1, 2050, at which time this agreement shall be automatically renewed for additional terms of 25 years.
 The Authority paid the City of Newport News \$25 million on December 31, 2008.
-The 2nd installment of \$25 million will be paid in December 2019 if it is determined that the additional water is needed.
-If the 2nd installment is not made available, water will be reduced to 2 million gallons per day.
-The first installment is considered to be for the purchase of an intangible asset (rights to water supply) and, as such, has been capitalized and is being amortized over the remaining life of the agreement (initial term).
+The optional 2nd installment of \$25 million was not paid in 2019, and water will be reduced to 2 million gallons per day.
+The first installment was considered to be for the purchase of an intangible asset (rights to water supply) and, as such, was capitalized and is being amortized over the remaining life of the agreement (initial term).
 See note 4 for more information on the intangible asset.

 In addition to the installment payments, the Authority agreed to pay variable and fixed operating and maintenance costs to the City of Newport News payable by September 1 each year, based on its safe yield share of 20%.
-The Authority did not receive any water from the City of Newport News for the years ended June 30, 2018 and 2017.
-Therefore, the Authority did not make a payment to the City of Newport News for the years ended June 30, 2018 and 2017, for these costs.
-Further, the Authority agreed that if it receives water from the City of Newport News through this agreement, to pay for the treatment of such water at a cost of \$1.26 per 1,000 gallons for fiscal years ended June 30, 2018 and 2017.
-For the years ended June 30, 2018 and 2017, the Authority did not receive water from the City of Newport News under this agreement, and, as such, did not incur or pay for water treatment these fiscal years.
+The Authority did not receive any water from the City of Newport News for the years ended June 30, 2019 and 2018.
+Therefore, the Authority did not make a payment to the City of Newport News for the years ended June 30, 2019 and 2018, for these costs.
+Further, the Authority agreed that if it receives water from the City of Newport News through this agreement, to pay for the treatment of such water at a cost of \$1.30 per 1,000 gallons for fiscal year ended June 30, 2019 and \$1.26 per 1,000 gallons for fiscal year 2018.
+For the years ended June 30, 2019 and 2018, the Authority did not receive water from the City of Newport News under this agreement, and, as such, did not incur or pay for water treatment these fiscal years.